3devangelist/Blender_Lithophane/README.md

 ![image 4](images_md/Export.png)

-**I hope that you enjoyed the file, and printed craisy lithophanes!**
+**I hope that you enjoyed the file, and print craisy lithophanes!**